speakeasy-sdks/terraform-provider-hashicups/README.md

 This provider is for demonstration purposes only.
 Do not publish this to the terraform registry.

 <!-- Start SDK Installation -->
-## Notice of Alpha Status

-This is a Alpha release of the hashicups Terraform Provider.

-It is under active development and you may experience breaking changes.
-Please pin to a version if trialing in production.

 ## SDK Installation

 To install this provider, copy and paste this code into your Terraform configuration.
 Then, run `terraform init`.